tornikeo/isc25_llm/README.md

 ## Datasets
 For practicing at home, two datasets will be given:
 1. For Fine-Tuning - CosmosQA: The Cosmos QA dataset is a large-scale collection of 35,600 problems designed to test commonsense-based reading comprehension.
-It presents multiple-choice questions that require interpreting the likely causes and effects of events in everyday narratives, often necessitating reasoning beyond the explicit text content.
+It presents multiple-choice questions that require interpreting the likely causes and effects of events in everyday narratives, often necessitating reasoning beyond the explicit text content ([paper](https://doi.org/10.18653/v1/D19-1243), [dataset](https://huggingface.co/datasets/allenai/cosmos_qa)).

 2. Accuracy Benchmark - ScienceQA: The ScienceQA dataset consists of approximately 21,208 multimodal multiple-choice science questions, covering various topics across natural, language, and social sciences.
 It includes both image and text contexts, with detailed annotations to support understanding the reasoning behind answers.
-This structure makes it a valuable tool for assessing and improving AI's reasoning capabilities.
+This structure makes it a valuable tool for assessing and improving AI's reasoning capabilities ([paper](https://arxiv.org/pdf/2209.09513), [dataset](https://huggingface.co/datasets/derek-thomas/ScienceQA)).

 ## Directory Structure
 This repository provides a reference implementation for fine-tuning LLaMA 3.1 8B with LoRA using